Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 28 Oktober 2024 21.27.33 UTC
+- WIB: Senin, 28 Oktober 2024 22.27.26 UTC
-- WITA: Senin, 28 Oktober 2024 22.27.33 UTC
+- WITA: Senin, 28 Oktober 2024 23.27.26 UTC
-- WIT: Senin, 28 Oktober 2024 23.27.33 UTC
+- WIT: Selasa, 29 Oktober 2024 00.27.26 UTC

 Kutipan Inspiratif:
-"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: nature
+Kategori: friendship